posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 - Should there by a `beforeLoad()` hook that is called and awaited before all data loaders
 - Same for `afterLoad()` that is always called after all data loaders
 - What else is needed besides the `route` inside loaders?
-- ~~Add option for placeholder data?~~ Data loaders should implement this themselves
+- ~~Add option for placeholder data?~~ Data Loaders should implement this themselves
 - What other operations might be necessary for users?

 <!--